penrynjohnp/logicapps-labs/docs/logicapps-ai-course/05_build_multi_agent_systems/03-parallelization-pattern.md

 ---
-title: 03 - Implement the Parallelization pattern with Azure Logic Apps
+title: 03 - Implement the parallelization pattern with Azure Logic Apps
 description:  Learn how to implement the parallelization pattern with Azure Logic Apps — designing, orchestrating, and deploying concurrent multi-agent workflows with aggregation, fault tolerance, and performance optimization. ms.service: logic-apps ms.topic: tutorial